 Luxury nowadays does not rely on maximal aesthetics and loudness attached to monetary worth.
 Its definition has taken a shift to sybaritically minimal and modest choices.
 And to accompany it is a sense of power—the ability to choose, create, and customise according to one’s personal values.
 Therefore, for the renovated Shibuya Apartment 402 of Hiroyuki Ogawa Architects to have a master bathroom taken up 1/4 of the space allowance, while spatial scarcity is a crucial factor in Tokyo metropolis, is surprisingly understandable.

-Lying in the residential area between Shibuya and Daikanyama, this apartment of 34m2 is rather irregular.
-To be void of furniture and home furnishes in presenting images, the architects intend to emphasise the shapes and forms of architecture, while giving a blank canvas to draw out one’s imagination on endless possibilities of spatial occupation.
+Lying in the residential area between Shibuya and Daikanyama, this apartment of 34 square metres is rather irregular.
+To be devoid of furniture and home furnishes in presenting images, the architects intend to emphasise the shapes and forms of architecture, while giving a blank canvas to draw out one's imagination on endless possibilities of spatial occupation.
 Upon entering the space, a dominating presence of the upper loft envelopes the whole environment, creating a cave-like effect.
 The carved-out structure becomes a shelter for one to seek comfort and warmth, complemented with a soft yellow light for visual aid.
 The apartment’s neutral colour palette only offers one textural difference, being the zigzag-pattern screens that also act as screens for spatial division.
 Hiding behind these wooden screens are the kitchen and master bathroom.

 Almost like a response to the domed loft, the master bathroom is a vast space that connects seamlessly to the living room.
 The wholesome spatial dedication to this part of the house is a rather controversial decision.
 With an immense lack of space in Tokyo, many people have voiced their concerns about its spatial consumption inside Shibuya Apartment 402.